 The project adheres to an Open Source/Access policy.

 The technologies used to run the project (Drupal, Omeka, MySQL, etc.).

 The source text was digitised with Optical Character Recognition (OCR) software or manually keyed in.

-The values 1 or 0 are used to tell if the project provides a print-friendly view of the text (e.g. PDF).
+The project provides a print-friendly view of the text (e.g. PDF).

-The values 1 or 0 are used to specify if the project comes with an API (Application Programming Interface).
+The project comes with an API (Application Programming Interface).